-- 125 Figure 3 displays a flowchart of the training and execution (including testing) procedure.
-The respective sections in which each step is explained, is indicated between parenthesis.
+Figure 3 displays a flowchart of the training and execution (including testing) procedure.
+The respective sections in which each step is explained are indicated in parentheses.
 DART is trained with the LES data representing reference inflow conditions (BLs) described in Sect.
-2. From the wake data, key wake steering variables are deducted by executing the Multiple 1D Gaussian method explained in Sect.
+2. From the wake data, key wake steering variables are deducted by executing the multiple 1D Gaussian method explained in Sect.
 3.1.
 Additionally, input variables are extracted at 2.5 D upstream, and several operations are performed (Sect.
 3.2) to determine the final input parameters.
-A multi-task Lasso regression (Sect.
-3.3) is subsequently 130 performed to generate a coefficient matrix.
+A multi-task lasso regression (Sect.
+3.3) is subsequently performed to generate a coefficient matrix.

 This matrix can be used in the execution (testing) of the model to estimate the key wake steering parameters for new inflow conditions.
 The same operations as in the training procedure are done on the input variables to obtain the input parameters, after which the linear model (Sect.
-3.3) is solved to estimate the key wake steering parameters.
-A reversed version of the
+3.3) is solved to